probabilistic-numerics/probnum/README.md

 ---

-**ProbNum implements probabilistic numerical methods in Python.** Such methods interpret numerical routines for linear algebra, optimization, quadrature and the solution of differential equations as _probabilistic inference_.
+**ProbNum implements probabilistic numerical methods in Python.** Such methods solve numerical problems from linear algebra, optimization, quadrature and differential equations using _probabilistic inference_.
+This approach captures uncertainty arising from _finite computational resources_ and _stochastic input_.

 ---